Travel trailer_h

 We chose to stay in Waveland, which is the quieter side of the Mississippi gulf coast.
 The Buccaneer State Park is a newly renovated campground with beach camping.
 Located across from the Mississippi Sound, they feature plenty of large cement campsites with full hook-ups.
 After setting up the RV, we started a fire and enjoyed watching the sunset over the water right from our front steps.
 The view was spectacular and the smell of salt water in the air provided such a comforting feeling.
 Later that evening, we enjoyed doing some night fishing for sheepshead right over the seawall.

-Day Two: Exploring the Local Small Town
+Day 2: Exploring the Local Small Town

 The impressive thing about staying at Buccaneer is the little town of Bay St. Louis is only 6 miles up the road.
 So, we took out our electric scooters and rode into town that morning to explore the shopping and food.
 This town is thriving with energy at all times of the year, but you will find it holiday-filled during December.
 Lights are hung and homes are decorated as well as streets making it a great sight to see day or night.